 We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the System's auditors.
+This included discussions of the accounting, as well as the need for a valuation policy, for the System's Natural Resources investment portfolio.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.